beigeworm/PoshCord-C2/README.md

 9. `RecordScreen`  : Record Screen to Discord (RecordScreen -t 100) in seconds
 10. `TakePicture` : Send a webcam picture to Discord. (can take a few minutes..)
 11. `FolderTree` : Save folder trees to file and send to Discord.
 12. `FakeUpdate` : Spoof windows update screen.
+13. `Nearby-Wifi` : Show nearby wifi networks
+14. `Send-Hydra` : Never ending popups (use killswitch)
-13. `AddPersistance` : Add this script to the startup folder.
+15. `AddPersistance` : Add this script to the startup folder.
-14. `RemovePersistance` : Remove this script from the startup folder.
+16. `RemovePersistance` : Remove this script from the startup folder.
-15. `IsAdmin`  : Check if the session is admin.
+17. `IsAdmin`  : Check if the session is admin.
-16. `AttemptElevate` : Attempt to restart script as admin. (displays a UAC prompt to User)
+18. `AttemptElevate` : Attempt to restart script as admin. (displays a UAC prompt to User)
-17. `EnumerateLAN`  : Show all devices on the network (see ExtraInfo for usage.) (can take a few miniutes to complete)
+19. `EnumerateLAN`  : Show all devices on the network (see ExtraInfo for usage.) (can take a few miniutes to complete)
-18. `Close`  : Close this Session
+20. `Close`  : Close this Session
-19. `Options`  : Show the Module menu
+21. `Options`  : Show the Module menu
-20. `ExtraInfo`  : Show extra Module information
+22. `ExtraInfo`  : Show extra Module information

 **FEATURES**